The Manawatu Gorge section of State Highway 3 is one of the most difficult roads in New Zealand to work on

 Stantec was responsible for management of the project to reinstate the highway and make the route safe and to conduct a geotechnical analysis to identify the safest option for remediation of the landslide scar.
 For there, our team also created the geological and excavation models to define a safe slope profile and monitor the clearance work as it was undertaken, created modelling and risk analysis, designed the mesh drape and development of the rock fall attenuator fence, and created a road alignment design.

 The work carried out to stabilise and remediate the Manawatu Gorge slip has been a huge undertaking by all parties involved.
 While the initial slip was considered large, the on-going regression and final remedial design was far bigger than anyone initially anticipated.
-A collaborative team approach resulted in an expedient response and the safe removal of the slip material from the site by the end of May 2012.
-The road was opened to two-way traffic on 19 September 2012.
+A collaborative team approach resulted in an expedient response and the safe removal of the slip material from the site.

 We're better together